Emily K. Smit

 Emily Smit is an associate in Ropes & Gray’s Litigation and Enforcement practice group.
 Prior to joining Ropes & Gray, Emily served as a law clerk to the Honorable Ramon E. Reyes, Jr. of the U.S. District Court for the Eastern District of New York and a Junior Research Scholar for New York University School of Law Professor Helen Hershkoff.

-During law school, Emily was a staff editor for New York University School of Law’s Moot Court Board and served as a research assistant for three professors.
-She also served as a teaching assistant for Professors Arthur Miller and John Sexton (President Emeritus) in a Civil Procedure course for first year law students.
+During law school, Emily was a staff editor for New York University School of Law's Moot Court Board and served as a research assistant for three professors.
+In her role as research assistant to Professor Arthur R. Miller, she drafted and revised updates to Wright & Miller’s Federal Practice and Procedure treatise.
+She also served as a teaching assistant for Professors Arthur R. Miller and John Sexton (President Emeritus) in a Civil Procedure course for first year law students.

 Prior to attending law school, Emily taught elementary school in Baltimore City Public Schools with the Teach for America program.